 Favre-Leuba’s new Bathy 120 Memodepth is a great diving partner as it has a unique system that records how deep you dive.
 The depth can be read via the blue hand that travels around the dial up to a depth of 120 meters.
-There is also a unidirectional rotating bezel with an anodized aluminium insert for recording elapsed time.
+There is also a unidirectional rotating bezel with an anodized aluminum insert for recording elapsed time.
 The watch is water-resistant to 200 meters (656 feet) and has an eye-catching dial design with a black, blue and turquoise dial with red accents.
 Also check out the Favre-Leuba Raider Deep Blue, another beautiful dive watch with a 300-meter water-resistance and a running seconds disk in the center for function control.

 Price: CHF 8,500

 Delma’s new Blue Shark III is the third generation of the Blue Shark series and was created in celebration of a double anniversary – firstly the 95th anniversary of the founding of the brand, and secondly 50 years making diving watches.
-This ultra resistant timepiece goes to the astounding depth of 4000 meters, a first in the history of the brand.
+This ultra-resistant timepiece goes to the astounding depth of 4000 meters, a first in the history of the brand.